wzchua/mobx-state-tree/docs/getting-started.md

 The identifier attribute cannot be mutated once the model instance has been created.
 That also means that if you try to apply a snapshot with a different identifier on that model, it will throw an error.
 On the other hand, providing an identifier helps MST understand elements in maps and arrays, and allows it to correctly reuse model instances in arrays and maps when possible.

 To define an identifier, you will need to define a property using the `types.identifier` type composer.
-For example, we want the identifier to be a string.

 ```javascript
 const User = types.model({